bioinfo-core-BGU/NeatSeq-Flow-GUI/Tutorial.md

    **It is possible to monitor the Work-Flow progress by clicking the 'Run Monitor' button**
    <img src="https://raw.githubusercontent.com/bioinfo-core-BGU/NeatSeq-Flow-GUI/master/doc/Run_Monitor.gif" width="650">

+   **It is possible to terminate the current run by clicking on the 'Kill Run' button.**

 # Contact
 Please contact Liron Levin at: [levinl@post.bgu.ac.il](mailto:levinl@post.bgu.ac.il)